Interactive video: hotspots, chapters and branching

 - Branching, letting the viewer choose a path ("show me the small / the large"), useful for guided product selection.

-The test for any interactive layer is simple: does it remove friction the viewer actually has?
-Hotspots remove the "now go find the product" step, almost always worth it.
-Chapters help when a video is long enough that a viewer wants to skip, and only then.
-Branching helps for genuine choices, and clutters a video that has none.
-Add a layer because the content needs it, never because the feature exists.
+The test for any interactive layer is one question: does it remove friction the viewer actually feels?
+Hotspots kill the "now go find the product" step, so they almost always earn their keep.
+Chapters help when a video is long enough that someone wants to skip, and only then.
+Branching helps real choices and clutters a video that has none.
+Add a layer because the content needs it, never because the feature happens to exist.

 Sources & notes